 What began as a quest to develop a tool to communicate with his grandfather has now become “How Mental”.

 “How Mental” is both an app and a multi-platform community with over half a million followers.
-“How Mental” the website is rapidly becoming an essential mental health resource site for countless people.

 As importantly, “How Mental” the app offers people the ability to create support networks and monitor their personal mental wellbeing.
 Furthermore, the app also includes guided meditation, therapy, journaling, events, sleep support, podcasts… the list runs long.